ethpwn/ethpwn/docs/docs/index.md

 ethdbg --txid 0x82a11757c3f34c2882e209c6e5ae96aff3e4db7f7984d54f92b02e1fed87e834 --node-url https://mainnet.infura.io/v3/38eb4be006004da4a89315232040e222
 ```

-To learn more about the debugging features available in `ethdbg`, and the functionalities of `ethpwn`, please refer to their respective pages.
+To learn more about the debugging features available in `ethdbg`, and the functionalities of `ethlib`, please refer to their respective pages.

 ## 🐛 Bugs & Feedbacks